zowe/jupyter-app/README.md

 a jupyter lab setup.

 The final environment variable that needs to be set is ZOE.
-This variable should be set to the directory that contains all of the plugins for the MVD. i.e *~/testing/zlux*
+This variable should be set to the directory that contains all of the plugins for the Zowe App Server. i.e *~/testing/zlux*

-To finally install the plugin run **./initialize.sh** and the plugin should be installed to the MVD.
+To finally install the plugin run **./initialize.sh** and the plugin should be installed to Zowe.

 ## Browser
 Currently Google Chrome supports this application, however, there is a chrome extension called Ignore-xframe-headers that needs to be installed.